brooklabteam/Mada-Bat-CoV/README.md

 ---

 9. Now, import the curated contigs into R and compare them against the IDseq hits for what is CoV positive and how it maps into the meta-data.
 It looks like no throat samples were CoV hits, as is consistent with what is recovered from IDseq.
 See R script ('CoV-hits-vs-metadata.R') for further comparison of manual pipeline hits for fecal and urine samples.
 There are differences, so I am going through them individually IDseq to check.

+---
+10. For calling positives in cases where there was a discrepancy between this (stringent) pipeline and IDseq (see spreadsheet [here](https://docs.google.com/spreadsheets/d/1p8f8ojWAqySijWPIxAqG1uj67iLF6REPtIJdpevyjQo/edit?usp=sharing)), we will accept them as positive hits if (and only if!) the reads from that sample assembled into one or more contigs.
+In this case, contigs should only be acceptable if the average read depth at that contig is 2 or more reads (per Amy's rule).
+So, in manually curating any positive samples from IDseq, check the broad (not hiqual) contig summary file for that sample (for feces, "20210721_Mada_Bat_CoV_unique_contigs_feces_nt.txt") and only call it as positive if it has at least one contig with >2 reads for average coverage.